City-of-Helsinki/kuva-feedback-component/.github/ISSUE_TEMPLATE/enhancement.md

 ---

 ## To which feature the request relates to
-> What is the component/pattern/token/documentation your request is related to?
+> What is your request is related to?

 ## What
 > What are you proposing?
 Be as precise as possible.